Daij-Djan/BoomBox/README.md

 BoomBox
 =======
 A macos menubar app that monitors itunes track/equalizer settings and allows to change the EQ Preset.
-Supports Growl and NC
+Supports Growl and Notification Center (via growl 2.0 under 10.8)

+The app was tested ( a little ) under 10.8 but should work under 10.7 as well.
+The binary available for download is NOT signed with a deveoper certificate at the moment.